Anomalous quantum glass of bosons in a random potential in two dimensions

+In the above analysis it has been implicitly assumed that any non-singular contributions to $\kappa$ can be neglected.
+If regular contributions arise from SF domains larger than a critical size, then we would expect these contributions to increase with $L$ and, by Eq.~(\ref{zscaling}), this would lead to an apparent {\it enhancement} of $z$.
+Since we instead find a reduction from $z=2$ it appears that non-singular background contributions are not responsible for this effect and $z<2$ should be a robust result.
+It is also interesting to note the distinct drop in compressibility in Fig.~\ref{l16} at the lower SF to glass transition, while at the second transition there are no strong variations, suggesting large regular contributions there, or, possibly, $z=2$.

+Along with a large critical size needed for non-Mott domains to become superfluid, even far away from the Mott boundary, a dynamic exponent $z < 2$ provides an explanation for an anomalously small, or possibly vanishing, $T=0$ compressibility in the finger region of the phase diagram between the Mott and SF phases.
+The sharp cross-over from anomalously small to normal compressibility away from the SF phase at larger $U$ also shows that there are two distinct types of glass phases in the BHM, one being either an MG or an anomalous BG with physics similar to an MG, and the other one a standard BG with isolated non-coherent superfluid domains.

+The scenario discussed here applies only to integer filling fractions, since a compressible state follows trivially from a non-constant $\rho(U,\Lambda)$ for incommensurable systems.
+Differences between integer and non-integer filling were found in a recent renormalization-group study \cite{kruger11}, although it is not clear whether the state is the MG or anomalous BG identified in our work.

-{\it Acknowledgments}---We would like to thank Claudio Chamon, Matthew Fisher, Philip Phillips, and Anatoli Polkovnikov for useful discussions.
-This work was supported by the NSFC under Grant No.~11175018 and NCET-08-0053 (WG) and by the NSF under Grant No.~DMR-1104708 (AWS).
-WG would like to thank the Condensed Matter Theory Visitors program at Boston University.
-AWS gratefully acknowledges support from NCET-08-0053 for a visit to Beijing Normal University.
+{\it Acknowledgments.}---We thank Claudio Chamon, Matthew Fisher, Philip Phillips, Anatoli Polkovnikov, Nikolay Prokof'ev, and Boris Svistunov for discussions.
+This research was supported by the NSFC under Grant No.~11175018 (WG) and by the NSF under Grants No.~DMR-1104708 and PHY-1211284 (AWS).
+WG would like to thank Boston University's Condensed Matter Theory Visitors program.
+AWS gratefully acknowledges travel support from Beijing Normal University.